 Everyone is expected to participate in class discussions.
 Quality is valued over quantity.
 Good quality comments will help explain concepts from readings, highlight puzzles or inconsistencies or question the conclusions of the instructor or other classmates.
-I will cold-call frequently during class sessions; you should view being called upon as an opportunity to improve your grade!
+I will cold-call frequently during class sessions.
+Since there are no negative points for class participation, you should view being called upon as an opportunity to improve your grade.
+You will also provide feedback on a peer's research paper.